-FAQs about Brewster's Reopening
+FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 These responses to Frequently Asked Questions reflect our current plans, processes, and protocols, and may be updated due to evolving guidance from federal, state, and local authorities in response to the COVID-19 pandemic.
 We have archived questions that are outdated or pertain specifically to the reopening phase of our communications.